Written by:

 This four-pack is very versatile, coming in a 12″ spatula, 9″ spatula, and two 6″ spatulas.
 Each serves a variety of uses, depending on the size of the bottle, with the larger 12″ and 9″ spatulas good for wide mouth containers (e.g. Nutella bottles) and the smaller 6″ spatulas good for cosmetic and nail polish bottles with narrower openings.

 This jar spatula’s design is very effective, with a half-moon shaped, pointed spatula doing an excellent job of lifting the last bits from the base and sides of bottles at the same time.
-While testing, we were easily able to loosen hardened cosmetics from a small 4-ounce bottle.
+While researching, we were easily able to loosen hardened cosmetics from a small 4-ounce bottle.
 Kudos for being FDA and dishwasher safe, where it is saved from warping and discoloration over time.

 Award: BEST ON A BUDGET